-Is the requested amount at or below \$55,000?
+Is the requested amount at or below \$60,000?
 Does the budget meet the minimum 30% in-kind match?
-(A \$55,000 request would require a \$16,500 in-kind match.)
+(A \$60,000 request would require a \$18,000 in-kind match.)
 The in-kind match demonstrates commitment of effort by the participating organizations.
 The in-kind match is commonly met by salary of team members that have time to contribute to the project.
 Travel cannot include field data collection.
-Travel funds of \$2,000 must be included for at least one representative to attend the CDI Workshop, May 2-5, 2023 in Shepherdstown, WV.
+Travel funds of \$2,000 must be included for at least one representative to attend a TBD in-person event.
+The travel requirement will be contingent on USGS travel policy in FY26.
 Is there justification of salaries and contractor costs, travel, and equipment/publication costs to show that they are appropriate to project needs?
 Are the proposed work hours reasonable within the timeframe?
 Projects with contractor support must describe how the contract work will be managed and documented to ensure that products are USGS property.